• Skip to primary navigation

 In general, users come across “Your Computer is Low in Memory” error message, while running resource intensive programs like Microsoft Excel, Word and Outlook on the computer.

-The same or similar type of error message is also reported by users playing Call of Duty and other high resource demanding games online games.
+The same or similar type of error message is also reported by users playing Call of Duty and other high resource demanding online games on the computer.

 While this error message is more common on computers with Low RAM capacity, it can also occur on mid-range and high-end computers with high RAM capacity.

-Fix for “Your Computer is Low in Memory” Error in Windows 11/10
+Fix “Your Computer is Low in Memory” Error in Windows 11/10

-If your computer is frequently coming up with “Your Computer is Low in Memory” error message, you should be able to fix the problem using the following steps.
+If the computer is coming up with “Your Computer is Low in Memory” error message, you should be able to bring down the resource usage on your computer by closing browser tabs, apps and programs that are not currently being used.

 Advertisement

-1. Right click on Start button and click on Task Manager.
+1. Right click on the Start button > click on Task Manager.

-2. On Task Manager screen, right-click on the Program or process that is using High Memory and click on End Task.
+2. On the next screen, right-click on the App, Program or process that is using High Memory and click on End Task.

 Close High Memory Process Using Task Manager